• Skip to main content

 Recognizing the Symptoms of Nasal Polyps

 Nasal polyps are often associated with inflammation and swelling inside the nose and sinuses, a condition known as chronic sinusitis lasting more than 12 weeks.
 While chronic sinusitis can occur without nasal polyps, the two conditions are frequently linked.
+In some cases, doctors may recommend treatment options, including the best antibiotics for sinus infection, to help manage bacterial infections that can accompany chronic sinusitis.

 Small nasal polyps may not cause noticeable symptoms, but larger or multiple polyps can lead to nasal blockages.
 Common signs of chronic sinusitis with nasal polyps include: